KRFOSS/kali-docs/development/advanced-packaging-example/index.md

 ### .Install

 We can now create the install file, which is required to say **what files go where on the system during the unpacking of the package**.
-We need to make sure to include everything from the root of the package directory.
+We need to make sure to include everything from the root of the package directory:

 ```console
 kali@kali:~/kali/packages/finalrecon$ vim debian/finalrecon.install